microcourses/microcourses.info/README.md

 ### Ideally, a MicroCourse should also be:

 * **Discrete / self-contained:** Minimal 'baggage' or dependencies in terms of prior experience / assumed knowledge / stuff to install.
 * **Adaptable**.
 It can easily be adapted, on the fly, to varying levels of ability, from total coding beginner through to intermediate.
-(Perhaps courses have some 'advanced excercies' at the end or something)
+(Intermediate devs can wiz through or skip the easy steps)
 * **Impromtuable**.
 It can be picked up by an intermediate to experienced dev, and taught impromptu, without more than a few minutes preparation.
 * **Small-groupable**.
 It is suitable for a 1-1 environment, or a small group (eg. 2 - 4 people of relatively similar ability)
 * **Pass-on-able**.
 Once a beginner has taken a MicroCourse, it would be awesome if they could teach, or at least assist in teaching, a future session of that MicroCourse.
 * **A4-pageable**.
 The basic MicroCourse curriculum (excluding code) should be printable on 1-2 sheets of A4 paper.
 It provides the outline, the teacher fills in the detail ad hoc.
+*
+## Good and Bad Example MicroCourses

+### Good 1: Coding a Ruby ATM

+Small (1 Ruby class).
+Could be taught with no preparation.
+Easily adaptable to student's ability.
+Eg - the most simple case might be to imagine an ATM with $5 notes only.
+Accept an amout to withrdaw, and return the number of $5 notes required.
+As more requirements and / or restrictions are added, more complex cases might require recursion, refactoring, and thought about writing future-proof code.

+### Good 2: Git Fundamentals

+Could be taught with no preparation.
+Easily adaptable - eg. cover things as simple as basic commits, right up to interactive re-basing for more experienced students.
+Very practical for Rails development.
+Self-contained (you could work with a simple HelloWorld.txt file to keep the focus on Git and not on code).

+### Bad 1: An Introduction to MVC

+Bad because it'd be mainly theoretical, not practical.
+It would be hard to make it hands-on, and would be hard to cover in a self-contained way, within 2 hours.

+### Bad 2: Building your own Blog / ToDo / Other Small App

+Great idea for a course, but bad for a MicroCourse.
+Will take longer than 2 hours.
+Covers a broad range of topics.
+Not focused enough.